Stock Market News Today: Unraveling the Mysteries of Profitability

 MARKET MANIPULATION OR INFORMATION MANIPULATION?

-Any discussion of market manipulation must be reduced into the elements
+Any discussion of market manipulation must be reduced to the elements

 Stock market news today: Physical processes are subject to the laws of nature,

-Do we have a tendency to believe in manipulation and conspiracies?
+Do we tend to believe in manipulation and conspiracies?
 The answer is yes!
-The social world we inhabit reveals attempts to coerce, manipulate, and regulate in every facet of social interaction.
+Our social world reveals attempts to coerce, manipulate, and regulate in every facet of social interaction.
 The attempt to control outcomes to our benefit is part of our survival mechanism.
 It is an indisputable part of existence in society.
-However, this does not prove that these conspiratorial efforts are effective in manipulating markets.
+However, this does not prove that these conspiratorial efforts effectively manipulate markets.
 Aesop once said, “And the mice voted to bell the cat.”
 Many activities are beyond the power of social pressure.

 The laws and pretensions of humanity are just foolishness when confronted with the power of nature.

 Therefore, any intelligent discussion of market manipulation must properly differentiate between social creations and phenomena based on physical reality and its laws.
-A steel mill would be an example of a process that is indifferent to the schemes of society.
+A steel mill would be an example of a process that is indifferent to society’s schemes.

-The only way to increase output is to increase the inputs or evolve a new technology that requires a complete understanding of metallurgy principles.
+The only way to increase output is to improve the inputs or evolve a new technology that requires a complete understanding of metallurgy principles.
 Wishing, hoping, dreaming, and screaming are irrelevant.
 Social activities and politics are the domains of emotions and perception manipulation, not the commodities markets!
 Again, J. L. Livermore has anticipated our question.
-Livermore said, “I sometimes think that speculation must be an unnatural sort of business because I find that the average speculator has arrayed against him his own nature.
+Livermore said, “I sometimes think that speculation must be an unnatural business because the average speculator has arrayed his nature against him.

 Stock market news today: Manipulation of Information is rampant

-The most important facet of market manipulation is manipulating information about the market.
+The most crucial facet of market manipulation is manipulating information about the market.

 Does market manipulation exist, or is it merely the lies and deceptions about markets that are the manipulation?
 George Soros has shared his experience.
 Leo Melamed, the founder of the International Monetary Market (Chicago Mercantile Exchange), gave a speech.
 In this speech, Futures, the Coveted Scapegoat, he said, “Derogatory comments, defamatory innuendos, inflammatory jokes, false accusations, misleading opinions, half-truths, out-and-out lies, that is the fate and burden of futures markets.
-Thus it has been throughout time, thus it will no doubt continue.
+Thus, it has been throughout time and will no doubt continue.
 And why not?
 From time immemorial, predicting the future has been a hazardous occupation.”

 We are now ready to look at commodities.

 Copper is a good market for discussion.
 Copper is one of the most necessary commodities in the industrialized world.
 It is also one of the best economic indicators.
-If one looks at a 20 to 30-year monthly chart, copper is really a gift to a trader.
+Copper is really a gift to a trader if one looks at a 20 to 30-year monthly chart.
 It follows a very discernible trend.
 The weekly trend is also reliable.
 Gold is a little different in its movements.
 It has a mystique due to its prior role as a backing for currency.
 It was the backing for many currencies at one time.
 Richard Nixon “freed” us from the gold standard on August 15, 1971.
 Since then, there has been no currency in the world that is redeemable in gold.
-This has not really affected the gold trend.
+This has not affected the gold trend.
 It is still a good trading commodity with very discernible trends.

-Gold is a very valuable metal with unique medical and electronic applications properties.
+Gold is a very valuable metal with unique properties for medical and electronic applications.
 It also functions as fine jewellery.

-It exhibits a well-defined frequency and has very good liquidity, which is paramount for successful trading activities.
+It exhibits a well-defined frequency and has excellent liquidity, which is paramount for successful trading activities.
 The gold market’s liquidity is far superior to the copper market.
-It is possible that gold provides more trading opportunities now because it is not a currency equivalent.
+Gold may provide more trading opportunities now because it is not a currency equivalent.
 We must remember that the objective is to make profits.
 Let the rest make political statements.
-As we look at these markets, we can observe clearly defined patterns of accumulation, distribution, and the movements in between these zones.
+As we look at these markets, we can observe clearly defined patterns of accumulation, distribution, and movement between these zones.
 Learn how to identify these opportunities and let the market do the work.

 When one looks at these markets every day, reality seems to shift.